rudestan/broadlink-api/README.md

 After receiving a Packet from ```RMDevice::getLearnedCommad()``` it can be converted to an array by calling ```Packet::toArray()``` method.
-Converted array can easily be stored for example in json file or in the DB and later can be reused to reproduce this commmand with the Device.
+Converted array can easily be stored for example in json file or in the DB and later can be reused to reproduce this command with the Device.
 To send previously learned command the following code can be used:

 ```php